-While it is possible to refer to a number of extended family members simply as "cousins," the precise relationship can get more complicated than that.
-This is why there are terms like "first cousins," "second cousins," and "first cousins once removed."
-What do all these terms mean?
+While it is possible to refer to a number of extended family members simply as "cousins," you might find yourself wondering "Exactly what are first and second cousins?"
+Use simple cousin charts to help you better understand geneaology terms like "first cousins," "second cousins," and "first cousins once removed."

 You and Michelle are first cousins.